 For the construction industry, the figures on use of the different energy carriers are partly taken from the annual sales statistics for petroleum products and partly projected from earlier surveys; the energy data are considered rather uncertain.
 In some sectors autodiesel is mainly used in machinery and off-road vehicles, particularly in mining and construction.
 This amount of fuel is based on reported consumption of duty-free autodiesel in the manufacturing industries and on reported sales of duty-free autodiesel to construction.
 The methods for calculating emissions from motorized equipment are discussed in section 3.2.4.7.
-Emissions from off-road machinery in industry are currently reported in the CRF/NFR category 1A3e Other transportation.
-According to the guidelines, they should be included in category 1A2.
-In the NFR, emissions from off-road machinery in industry are specifically assigned to category 1A2f i.
+Emissions from off-road machinery in manufacturing and construction are currently reported in the CRF category 1A3e Other transportation.
+In the NFR, emissions from offroad machinery in industry are assigned to category 1A2f ii.